Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: A variational approach

 First, we use the generalized Carr-Purcell (gCP) protocol introduced above.
-This procedure is simple but not very effective: on average, it returns between $2/3$ and $1/3$ of the maximum inverse sensitivity, monotonically decreasing with the time of the sampling (see Fig.~\ref{fig:average_gain}).
-The decay is caused by the fact that the gCP sequences do not take into account the dephasing noise.
-Hence, as time increases the accumulation of noise by the sensor weakens its sensitivity.
-Second, we use the solution of the SM, viz.\ $s_i = \mathrm{sign}(y_i)$, as DD sequence: this gives a better solution, due to the fact that the sequence attempts to partially filter out the noise, but it is still not optimal.
+This procedure is simple but not very effective: on average, it returns a sensitivity between 1.5 to 3 times as large as the optimal one, monotonically increasing with the time of the sampling (see Fig.~\ref{fig:average_gain}).
+The sensitivity degradation with time is caused by the fact that the gCP sequences do not take into account the dephasing noise.
+Hence, as time increases the accumulation of noise by the sensor degrades its sensitivity.
+Second, we use the solution of the SM, that is, $s_i = \mathrm{sign}(y_i)$, as DD sequence: this gives a better solution, as the sequence attempts to partially filter out the noise, but it is still not optimal.
 The best results, however, are obtained by running a fixed number of steps of SA starting from either a random DD sequence (SA, more on this below), from the gCP DD sequence (gCP$+$SA), or from the sign(SM) DD sequence (sign(SM)$+$SA).
-All these three cases perform the best because the SA algorithm is able to find a good local minima of the optimization landscape.
+All these three cases perform the best because the SA algorithm is able to find good local minima of the optimization landscape.
 As it is seen in Fig.~\ref{fig:average_gain}, the sign(SM)$+$SA sequence gives the overall best result, with a solution close to the upper bound given by the SM itself (before projecting on the hypercube).
-It is important to stress that, although the ratio $\eta_{\rm SM}/\eta$ for sign(SM)$+$SA is close to be constant as a function of time, eventually the sensor will not be able to detect any signals due to decoherence beyond dephasing (not considered in our model), e.g. $T$ is limited by the spin-lattice relaxation time $T_1\simeq 1$ ms for NV spin sensors at room temperature.
+It is important to stress that, although the ratio $\eta_{\rm SM}/\eta$ for sign(SM)$+$SA is close to be constant as a function of time, eventually the sensor will not be able to detect any signals due to decoherence beyond dephasing (not considered in our model), e.g., $T$ is limited by the spin-lattice relaxation time $T_1$.
+For example, at room temperature $T_1\simeq 1$ ms for NV spin sensors.

-For what concerns the decay of sensitivity for some control fields, our understanding is the following: The gCP case performs the worst because it knows nothing about the noise, and as time increases the gCP solution results in accumulation of noise by the sensor.
-The situation is better for the sign(SM) case, that encompasses some effect of the noise.
-The SA cases perform the best because, of course, they represent good local minima of the optimization landscape, that are found by the numerical sampling procedure.
+We can understand the comparative performance of the different control protocols as follows: The gCP case performs the worst because it ignores the noise, leading to dephasing as time increases.
+This effect is mitigated by the sign(SM) case, that accounts for some effect of the noise.
+The SA cases perform the best since by construction they represent good local minima of the optimization landscape, found by the numerical sampling procedure.